Tampa Eviction Process: Hillsborough County Step-by-Step

 How much does an eviction cost in Hillsborough County?

 A clean non-payment eviction in Hillsborough County runs under $800 total with a flat-fee attorney.
-Here's the cost breakdown:
+The court filing fee is $185, a process server is $55–$75, and the sheriff's writ of possession is about $90.
+Most Tampa landlords add a flat-fee eviction attorney (~$699) on top.
+Here's the full breakdown:

 | Cost Item | Amount |